 Prospective Ph.D. applicants interested in visiting campus should contact Austen Gouldman at firstname.lastname@example.org.

 Each Ph.D. applicant is required to submit a GMAT score.
-The departments of Information Systems and Management will consider a GRE score in lieu of the GMAT.
+The departments of Information Systems and Management and Entrepreneurship will consider a GRE score in lieu of the GMAT.
 Test waivers are not permitted for Ph.D. applications.

-Information Systems track
+Information Systems concentration

 Admission recommendations are made by the information systems department Ph.D. committee.
 An applicant is admitted to the Ph.D. program only if at least one doctoral faculty member is willing to be the applicant’s advisor.
 We encourage you to speak with members of the IS Department Ph.D. committee before submitting your application.